 Data & Publications

-Data gathered from the cruise will serve as the basis for a number of on-going theses.
-Several manuscripts are in preparation for submission to peer-reviewed scientific journals.
 Data, videos and imagery have been used in public outreach endeavors, in presentations to classes and in research seminars.

 Data and maps from the cruise has been supplied to Texas Sea Grant, along with additional mapping data from Dr. J. W. Tunnell, Jr., from his prior research.
 The subsequent Falkor cruise completed mapping of areas we did not have time to map.
 These were used to produce a Sea Grant-funded wall map.